Autologous blood therapy at the veterinarian's office

 Fundamentals of autologous blood therapy

-Autologous blood therapy is a form of biological regulatory therapy based on the premise that the body's self-healing mechanisms are stimulated by returning the patient's own blood to the body.
-The treatment aims to strengthen the immune system , reduce inflammation, and activate the body's self-healing powers.
+Autologous blood therapy is a form of biological regulation therapy, which is based on the assumption that the organism is stimulated to heal itself by returning its own blood to the body.
+The treatment aims to...
+Immune system to strengthen, reduce inflammation and activate the body's self-healing powers.

 Autologous blood therapy is used in veterinary medicine for a wide variety of diseases and conditions.
 These include, among others:

 Autologous blood therapy is usually performed on an outpatient basis at the veterinarian's office.
 First, a small amount of blood, usually about 1-5 ml, is drawn from the animal.
-The blood is then processed using special methods.
-These include, among other things, the activation of the blood by UV light or oxygen, potentization through trituration or succussion, or homeopathic preparation through the addition of homeopathic remedies.
+The blood is then processed using special procedures.
+These include, among other things... activation of the blood through UV light or oxygen, which Potentiation by rubbing or shaking, or the Homeopathic treatment by adding homeopathic medicines.

 After processing, the blood is injected into the animal either directly into the bloodstream, into the muscle, or under the skin.
 Depending on the illness and the individual condition of the animal, the treatment can be repeated several times.